jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 TODO
 ^^^^
-* A : Replacing luigi by another workflow tools.
-Luigi is good for production, not for research.
+* A : Installing with Singularity
 * A : Refactoring Logging with application config.
 Using application config
 * F : Handle interactive graphs with plotly instead of html generation
 * F : Refactoring visualize result to handle json/image for all type of results